parthmahe/PersonifyAI/README.md

 1. Clone the repository: `git clone https://github.com/your-username/repository.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
+3. Now you need to download the weights from the link hosted in `weights.txt` and make sure you put the `Models` folder in the cloned directory
-3. Run the Flask web application: `python app.py`
+4. Run the Flask web application: `python app.py`
-4. Open your web browser and navigate to `http://localhost:5000` to access the chatbot interface.
+5. Open your web browser and navigate to `http://localhost:5000` to access the chatbot interface.

 ## Model Training and Fine-tuning